AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/channel_encryption_ios.md

    3. Convert the salt from Base64 to uint8_t.

-   4. Before joining a channel, call [enableEncryption]() to set the encryption mode and pass the key and salt to the SDK.
+   4. Before joining a channel, call [enableEncryption]() to choose an encryption mode and pass the key and salt to the SDK.
 You can set the encryption mode as `AES_128_GCM2` or `AES_256_GCM2`.

-      > All users in a channel must use the same encryption mode, key, and salt.
+      > - All users in a channel must use the same encryption mode, key, and salt; otherwise, undefined behaviors such as a black screen or audio loss occur.
+      > - To enhance security, Agora recommends using a new key and salt every time you enable media stream encryption.

-      The following sample code shows this logic.
+      The following sample code shows this logic:

       ```swift
       func getEncryptionSaltFromServer() -> Data {
+        // Converts the salt from Base64 to uint8_t
         return "EncryptionKdfSaltInBase64Strings".data(using: .utf8)!
       }